 This is a 4-component structure called Pdu.
-The record format is the major format for representation of SEQUENCE in Erlang.
+By default, a SEQUENCE is represented by a record in Erlang.
+It can also be represented as a map; see Map representation for SEQUENCE and SET.
 For each SEQUENCE and SET in an ASN.1 module an Erlang record declaration is generated.
 For Pdu, a record like the following is defined: